The Loom of Minerva: An Introduction to Computer Projects for the Literary Scholar

 "Scientific" doesn't have to mean "ugly" or "sterile"

 Science is based on methods of rigorous testing and predictability, requiring the capacity to get the same answer with each repetition of the same experiment.
 It uses empirical methods, based on an accumulation of observations, recorded with word-for-word exactness.
 In the modern world, science comprises the most dominant and prestigious branch of thinking.
 Non-sciences, such as history, have attempted to resemble science, basing their conclusions on accumulations of observed events.
 A way of looking at the world has evolved, which values the quantifiable and the easily duplicated, while devaluing the shifting and ambiguous.
-This awe of engineering and "efficiency" and its effect on literature are discussed in Chapter 6.
+This awe of engineering and "efficiency" and its effect on literature (for example in T.S.
+Eliot's The Waste Land) are discussed in Chapter 6.

 Humanists frequently succumb to the temptation of trying to turn their fields into sciences, in order to enhance the prestige of their own disciplines.
 These attempts sometimes embody valid adaptations of scientific principles to humanistic studies; at other times, the scholar simply grasps at the trappings of scientific practice.
 Humanistic scholars who use the new technology abandon their own aesthetic values too readily, allowing themselves to be persuaded that words like "beauty," "elegance," and "charm" are inappropriate to the objective pursuit of scientific truth.
 They write in abstract jargon and display the results in impressive tables, assuming that the use of a computer will of itself confer significance upon their work.
 Scientific methods and technical terms have valid uses and meanings; indeed, many are described in these chapters.
 They do not of themselves, however, confer worth upon a project that does not otherwise have it.
 Seeking to rid themselves of intuition (which any real scientist will assert is indispensable to solving a problem), humanists pursue the will o' the wisp of out-scientizing the scientists, only to end in arid and useless exercises in abstraction, a quicksand of megabytes and multivariate analyses.